Government Shutdown Resources

 How will this affect environmental protection and cleanup?

-The Environmental Protection Agency (EPA) will stop inspecting most hazardous waste sites, as well as drinking water and chemical facilities.
-Efforts to address dangerous contaminants like PFAS — which are linked to severe health effects, including cancer — will be delayed, and cleanup activities at Superfund sites will slow or cease.
+The Environmental Protection Agency (EPA) will stop civil enforcement inspections, which includes inspections of drinking water and chemical facilities.
+Efforts to address dangerous contaminants like PFAS — which are linked to severe health effects, including cancer — will be delayed, and cleanup activities at Superfund sites will slow or cease unless a failure in operations would pose an imminent threat to human life.
+The EPA will continue to provide emergency and disaster assistance and conduct law enforcement and criminal investigations.

 Housing